return42/linuxdoc/docs/linuxdoc-howto/kfigure.rst

 Scalable figure and image handling
 ==================================

-The LinuxDoc brings the ``kfigure`` Sphinx extension which implements scalable image handling.
+LinuxDoc brings the ``kfigure`` Sphinx extension which implements scalable image handling.
 The build for image formats depend on image's source format and output's destination format.
 This extension implement methods to simplify image handling from the author's POV.
 Directives like ``kernel-figure`` implement methods *to* always get the best output-format even if some tools are not installed.